 About

-My rules are pretty flexible.
+My rules are highly flexible.
 If I take two weeks to read a book then read two in a week, it still counts.
-I’m happy to include re-reads and novellas.
+I’m happy to include re-reads, jounal issues, exhibition catalogues, guidebooks, playscripts and novellas.
 I’m also including graphic novels; I think that, at their best, when written by people like Alan Moore and Neil Gaiman, these rank as true literature.
 However, I am hesitant to include the kind of comics that take about 40 minutes to get through as I don’t want to devalue the challenge and make it too hard the year after.
 I find there’s no quicker way than to fail to meet a target than to rush at it, build up a huge lead and then run out of steam.
-I don’t intend to rack my reading target up for next year since there’s nothing like setting yourself an impossible target to encourage failure.

 Welcome to the blog.
 I hope you enjoy it.